Can Cycle Helmet Camera Footage be Used as Evidence in Court?

 Cycling is one of the most dangerous forms of transportation.
-According to the Department of Transportation (D0T), 111 cyclists were killed, 4,353 were seriously injured and 11,994 were slightly injured on Britain’s roads in 2021.
+According to the Department for Transport (DfT), 111 cyclists were killed, 4,353 were seriously injured and 11,994 were slightly injured on Britain’s roads in 2021.

 Establishing liability